- Measles, Mumps, Rubella (MMR)

 - Provide an official stamped copy of immunization records from a former high school, college or university.

 Additionally, all students must indicate that they have been notified of the Meningococcal Meningitis Public Health Law 2167 and have appropriate response on record with the college.
 This response is recorded in Part 2 of the Immunization Form (PDF below) submitted prior to the first semester.

-Any foreign vaccine-related immunization records must be translated into English prior to submission to the Office of Health Services.
+Any foreign vaccine-related immunization records must be translated into English prior to submission to Health Services.
 Failure to do so may delay your registration.

 Students must submit immunization information at least three to four weeks prior to their registration appointment.
 Failure to do so may result in registration restrictions.
 We make every effort to process the forms as quickly as possible and cannot guarantee your registration if records are not submitted in a timely fashion.
 We encourage you to contact the office 72 hours after having faxed your records to assure our receipt of them.